jcuevas012/property-sample-api/README.md

 Note: Some points are just recommendations for scaling and were not implemented here because of the time available. those are going to be marked with `*`

+# How to run

+`npm intall`

+In order to run it locally in development mode
+`npm run dev`

+Runing Test
+`npm run test`

+- Pick `Properties Postman Collection.postman_collection` and import it in Postman

 # Error Handler.

 - For this case write out a simple error handler system base on classes, where and relaying on express `express-async-errors` so that I can throw errors direct from controllers using async/await when is needed